 How to Get to Viterbo From Rome

-Another short trip that’s perfect for a day trip from Rome is to head to Viterbo.
-With only 50 miles separating these two cities, this is an ideal option for a day trip that you can make via car.
-Making the trip by train would significantly increase the amount of time that the journey takes and cost more money, so we highly recommend you get a rental car if you don’t already have one and then make the drive from Rome to Viterbo.
+Another short trip that is perfect for a day trip from Rome is to head to Viterbo.
+With only 50 miles separating these two cities, this is an ideal option for a day trip via car.
+Making the trip by train would significantly increase the time and cost more money, so we highly recommend you get a rental car if you don’t already have one and then drive from Rome to Viterbo.

 What to do in Viterbo

-Viterbo is a well-known town in south-central Italy, best known for the two decades in the 13th century, during which it was the seat of the papacy.
+Viterbo is a well-known town in south-central Italy.
+It is best known for the two decades in the 13th century, during which it was the seat of the papacy.
 It’s also known for having the longest papal election, lasting three years.
-But don’t think that Viterbo is only a great place to visit if you’re religious or you’re into religious history.
+But don’t think that Viterbo is only a great place to visit if you’re religious or interested in religious history.
 It has plenty more things for you to see and do.

-When you get to Viterbo, you should head to the town’s main public square, where Palazzo dei Papi (Palace of the Pope’s) resides.
-This is where the locals and visitors alike gather, and from here, you can get to anywhere else in town.
+When you get to Viterbo, you should head to the town’s main public square, where Palazzo dei Papi (Palace of the Pope) resides.
+This is where the locals and visitors gather; from here, you can get anywhere else in town.
 Head over to one of the famous hot springs in Viterbo and relax like never before.
 Or just wander around, meandering through Viterbo’s narrow medieval streets.
-Stop in at some of the shops and boutiques that you see as you walk, and try out some delicious food at one of the many cafes.
-Viterbo is best when you just experience it in time, without trying to plan out every minute that you’re there.
+Stop in at some of the shops and boutiques you see as you walk, and try out some delicious food at one of the many cafes.
+Viterbo is best when you just experience it in time without trying to plan out every minute you’re there.

 Villa d’Este Tour in Tivoli